Back to articles list Articles Cookbook

 Introduction to JOIN

 With relational databases, the information you want is often stored in several tables.
 In such scenarios, you’ll need to join these tables.
-This is where the SQL JOIN comes into play.
+This is where the JOIN comes into play.
+The JOIN clause in SQL is used to combine rows from several tables based on a related column between these tables.

 In this guide, I want to cover the basic types of SQL JOINs by going through several examples.
 I will discuss in detail the syntax of each query, how it works, how to build a condition, and how to interpret the results.